Chris Wright: Private sector

 In 1992, Wright founded Pinnacle Technologies, a company involved in commercial shale gas production through fracking and served as its CEO until 2006.
 He was also chairman of Stroud Energy, another company involved in the production of shale gas, before he sold the company in 2006.
 In 2011, he founded Liberty Energy, then known as Liberty Oilfield Services.
 As of February 2023, the company was valued at billion, according to The Wall Street Journal.
 As the CEO of Liberty Energy, Wright earned $5.6 million in 2023.

 In 2019 Wright drank fracking fluid to demonstrate that it was not dangerous, and Liberty Energy promoted its "greener selections" for chemical additives.
 In a video posted to LinkedIn in January 2023, he said, "There is no climate crisis and we're not in the midst of an energy transition either".
 He claimed that the climate movement around the world was "collapsing under its own weight".
 He also said that the term "carbon pollution" is misleading.

 Wright served on the board of directors for the Denver Branch of the Federal Reserve Bank of Kansas City from January 2020 to April 2024.

 In April 2024, Wright testified on the U.S. Securities and Exchange Commission's climate change rule from March 2024, which requires the disclosure of greenhouse gas emissions, physical risks to climate change and transition risks.
 He called the rule unlawful "climate regulation promulgated under the Commission's seal", said that companies' risks associated with extreme weather were decreasing, and that millions of lives had been saved by reducing cold-related deaths.

 Wright has been on the board of directors of Oklo Inc., a company that designs small fast-neutron reactors, and EMX Royalty Corp., a Canadian royalty payment company for mineral rights and mining rights.
+On 6 February, 2025, three days after Wright's confirmation to the role of secretary of energy, Oklo announced that Wright had stepped down from the board.